aeternity/aepp-sdk-js/docs/index.md

 ...where `VERSION` is the version number of the SDK you want to use (eg. `8.1.0`).

 ### Browser `<script>` tag
-The bundle will assign the SDK to a global variable called `Ae` that makes all functionalities of the SDK accessible.
+The bundle will assign the SDK to a global variable called `Aeternity` that makes all functionalities of the SDK accessible.

 Usage: